reasonml/upgradeSyntaxFrom2To3/README.md

 ## What is Reason 2/3?

-See the announcement here: https://github.com/facebook/reason/blob/master/HISTORY.md#300.
+See the announcement here: https://reasonml.github.io/community/blog/#reason-3 And the changelog guide here: https://github.com/facebook/reason/blob/master/HISTORY.md#300

 ## How do I upgrade my project?